-The balance of employer contributions reported are from Participating Local District (PLD) employers.
-For PLDs in the Consolidated Plan, the range of employer contributions as a percent of earnable compensation in fiscal year 2011 was 1.9% to 8.1%.
-In fiscal years 2010 and 2009, that range was 1.5% to 6.5%.
+The balance of employer contributions reported is from Participating Local District (PLD) employers.
+For PLDs in the Consolidated Plan, the range of employer contributions as a percent of earnable compensation in fiscal years 2012 and 2011 was 1.9% to 8.1%.
+In fiscal year 2010, that range was 1.5% to 6.5%.
 The Consolidated Plan's funded status and established funding approach results in employers of the Consolidated Plan currently paying less than what the true normal cost would otherwise require.
 The amount paid is never less than a base level that is appropriate given the then-current funding status.
 New entrants to the Consolidated Plan pay the true normal cost for a period of three years.
-The range of true normal cost in fiscal year 2011 was 3.4% to 16.3% across regular and special plans.
+The range of true normal cost in fiscal year 2012 was 2.4% to 12.1% across regular and special plans.

-Member and employer data, contribution and benefit data for the 15 non-consolidated PLDs are specific to each PLD and are obtainable from the System.
+Member and employer data, contribution and benefit data for the 13 non-consolidated PLDs are specific to each PLD and are obtainable from the System.
 Contribution amounts for each of these membership groups are available at the System.